alexkassil/alexkassil.github.io/goals.md

 ### Lifting

 I have finally returned to the gym after a long haitus due to covid.
 My main lifts are down, but my motivation is high!
 This year I want consistency.
+In the long term I want to total 1000 lbs.

 Current Squat: 135 lbs